td-ideabox/helm/README.md

 [![CircleCI](https://circleci.com/gh/td-ideabox/helm.svg?style=svg)](https://circleci.com/gh/td-ideabox/helm)

-Fork of Helm, happy to accept any contributions!
+Fork of [Helm](https://github.com/z0w0/helm), happy to accept any contributions!
+Aim is to continue their work and provide a nice set of examples for those looking to get started with FRP GameDev in Haskell.

 ## Introduction